 Start Small

 Don’t fill your head with expectations that you will fill a three-hundred-page notebook in a journaling session or two.
-You don’t even need to fill a page.

 Let it Flow Through You

-You might be surprised at how much actually comes out when you start writing.
-Let it flow.
 Don’t stop and think what you are writing is stupid or irrelevant.
 Write out whatever pops into your mind.

 Give Yourself Time

-Journaling is not something you can do in a spare minute or two, especially if you are new to it.
-Give yourself time to commit to it.
 Schedule 15-30 minutes of uninterrupted time dedicated to journaling.
 Go to a quiet space where you won’t be interrupted.
-But your phone down unless you are using a journaling app.
-Give yourself dedicated time and space for journaling.
-You might be surprised what you can come up with when you give yourself the time to do so.
+Put your phone down unless you are using a journaling app.

 Get Inspired

-Sometimes it’s hard to find inspiration at home.
-Go for a walk, stroll through a garden, sit in the sunlight.
-Find inspiration in nature.
+Sometimes, it’s hard to find inspiration at home.
+Go for a walk, stroll through a garden, sit in the sunlight—find inspiration in nature.

 Bring it With You